 How to Protect Your Kids From Being Catfished

 Catfishing taps into a person’s desire to feel wanted and be loved.
-By letting your teen know about the dangers of catfishing and explaining that people on the Internet aren’t necessarily who they say they are, you’ll be building a good foundation for your kids to stay safe.
+By letting your teen know about the dangers of catfishing and explaining that people on the Internet aren’t necessarily who they say they are, you’ll build a good foundation for your kids to stay safe.